 That pervasive body image has become a measure of acceptance, self-worth, and love.

-If you struggle with how you feel your body looks or how you feel about your body join Karen as she works with your Higher Self to help you:
+If you struggle with how you feel your body looks or how you feel about your body join Karen in this Deep Dive (3-part GFC series) as she works with your Higher Self to help you: